gliderlabs/glidergun/README.md

 # How it works

-Glidergun acts as a framework runtime using its `gun`-command (`/usr/local/bin/gun`).
+The `gun`-command will act as a central point for accessing subcommands written in GO+Bash.
-Cli-tools typically consist of :
+Each subcommand typically consists of:

     mytool/Gunfile             # specify environment variables here
     mytool/cmds                # folder with scripts